johnwhitton/uhi5-exercises/exercises/1FirstHook.md

 Let's quickly recall our requirements for how and when to assign points for a swap.

-1. Make sure this is an `ETH - TOKEN` pool
+1. Make sure this is a `ETH - TOKEN` pool
 2. Make sure this swap is to buy `TOKEN` in exchange for `ETH`
 3. Mint points equal to 20% of the amount of ETH being swapped in